kubernetes/release/README.md

 There are two workflows you can choose from:
 1. Run through a complete release end to end
-2. Create any number of staged (--stage) releases and release from there
+2. Create staged (--stage) releases and release from there

+*NOTE:* Again, the tooling works by default in *mock mode* and runs in *"full production"* mode using `--nomock`.

+*IMPORTANT:* Staging and release workflows operate exclusively in either mock or `--nomock` modes.
+If you stage something in mock mode, it is not available in `--nomock` mode.
+Be sure to both stage and release with or without `--nomock`.

-First try a staged alpha release:
+First try a (mock) staged alpha release:
 ```
 $ anago master --stage
 ```